slotThe/slotThe.github.io/posts/atreus-review.md

 Crucially, however, keys that were "Shift when held, *something* when pressed" on the base layer retain the Shift part of that functionality.
-This is used for the commutativity of the modifier keys,[^13] which would otherwise drive me insane.
+This is used for the commutativity[^13] of the modifier keys, which would otherwise drive me insane.
 The same goes for all fall-through keys;
 i.e., keys that appear blank in the above layout.